mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   expense of making reads more difficult.
   <br/>N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one
   compaction to be promoted to the next level) and a fan factor of 2.
 This can also be specified as T2 or L2.
   <br/>The default value is T4, matching the default STCS behaviour with threshold 4.
-To use an equivalent of LCS with
+To select an equivalent of LCS
-  the default fan factor 10, use L10.
+  with its default fan factor 10, use L10.

 * **target_sstable_size**.
 The target sstable size $t$, specified as a human-friendly size in bytes (e.g. 100 MiB =
   $100\cdot 2^{20}$ B or (10 MB = 10,000,000 B)).
 The strategy will split data in shards that aim to produce sstables